sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 ... vent diagram from paper showing how EWC works ...

 EWC forces different weights to learn different tasks.
+It also promotes weights learning si

 ... code...